Obsolete (album)

+Obsolete (styled as °BSΩLE+e) is the third studio album by American industrial metal band Fear Factory, released on July 28, 1998, through Roadrunner Records.
+It was produced by Fear Factory, Greg Reely and Rhys Fulber, the latter of whom wrote, arranged and performed all of the album's keyboard parts, and was the band's first full album to feature bassist Christian Olde Wolbers, who performed on around half of the tracks of the band's previous album Demanufacture (1995).

+Musically, the album saw Fear Factory experiment with their sound, featuring a more "organic" groove than the band's previous album.
+The band's first fully fledged concept album, Obsolete revolves around a story penned by vocalist Burton C. Bell, "Conception 5", set in the year 2076 where machines have taken over mankind.

-Obsolete (styled °BSΩLE+e on the album cover) is the third studio album by American heavy metal band Fear Factory, released on July 28, 1998.
-Conceptually, it is a sequel to 1995's Demanufacture.
-With the success of its fourth single, "Cars", a Gary Numan cover that featured Numan himself on vocals, Obsolete would break Fear Factory into the mainstream and remain their highest selling album.
+With the success of its fourth single, a cover version of "Cars" by Gary Numan, featuring Numan himself on vocals, Obsolete would break Fear Factory into the mainstream and remain their highest selling album.

 Background and recording

 The group began writing and pre-production in late 1997.
 This came to a sudden halt when Ozzy Osbourne invited Fear Factory to open for the reunited Black Sabbath at two sold-out stadium shows at the Birmingham NEC.
 Fear Factory also headlined their own concert on December 7 in London.
+Early versions of “Edgecrusher” and “Smasher/Devourer” were performed at these shows.
 The band intended to return to work on their album in Los Angeles until late January when they would record in Vancouver with producers Rhys Fulber and Greg Reely.
 The working title Obsolete was announced during this time although not certain to remain.
+Production of the album lasted from February 21 to May 10, 1998.
+Recording lasted four weeks longer than the band planned, forcing them to cancel an appearance at the Dynamo Festival.

-In a first, guitarist Dino Cazares tuned down to A for this album.
+In a first, guitarist Dino Cazares used a seven-string guitar tuned down to A for this album.
+To compensate for this, Olde Wolbers began using a five-string bass.
 Gary Numan appears at the beginning of "Obsolete" and on the cover of his own 1979 song "Cars".

-"Edgecrusher" is an unusual track in that during parts of the song, Olde Wolbers plays a stand-up bass, while the breakdown features hip hop scratching.
-The latter would prove to be a point of contention not only with purist listeners, but within the band itself: According to Herrera, Olde Wolbers' suggestion to include it was initially met by strong resistance from Cazares, as did a number of other experimental ideas.
+"Edgecrusher" features Olde Wolbers plays a stand-up bass that was given to him by Biohazard bassist/vocalist Evan Seinfeld.
+The song's breakdown features hip hop scratching.
+The latter would prove to be a point of contention not only with purist listeners, but within the band itself: According to Herrera, Olde Wolbers's suggestion to include it was initially met by strong resistance from Cazares, as did a number of other experimental ideas.

+The title for "Smasher/Devourer" came from the anime version of A Wind Named Amnesia.

+Rhys Fulber originally intended Sarah McLachlan to provide additional vocals to "Timelessness".